fynks/email-aliasing-comparison/README.md

 | **Perfect for:** First-time users who want to try aliasing with zero commitment. | **Perfect for:** Users who want advanced features without breaking the bank. | **Perfect for:** Users prioritizing security and reliability over cost. |
 | [Get Started](https://duckduckgo.com/email) | [Get Started](https://addy.io) | [Get Started](https://simplelogin.io) |

 ## Complete Setup Guide

+<details><summary>👉 tap to expand the guide</summary>

+---

-Getting started with email aliasing is straightforward.
+**Getting started with email aliasing** is straightforward.
 This comprehensive guide will take you from zero to fully configured in minutes, regardless of your technical experience.

 ### Step 1: Assess Your Needs